mountblue/So-You-Want-To-Learn/PYTHON-FLASK.md

 This is what the Flask website says about Flask ...

-Flask is a micro-framework writthe in python.
-What's a micro-framework you ask, a micro-framework concentrates on doing the core functionality of a web framework like http, routing etc. Features that come standard in a full webpframework
+Flask is a micro-framework written in python.
+What's a micro-framework you ask, a micro-framework concentrates on doing the core functionality of a web framework like http, routing etc. Features that come standard in a full web framework like ORM, authentication, templating, form handling are not present in micro-frameworks and it is up to the developer to add these features in.

 ### Don't know python?